Java class loader

 by the java.ext.dirs system property).

 The system class loader loads code found on java.class.path, which maps to the CLASSPATH environment variable.

 User-defined class loaders

 The Java class loader is written in Java.
-It is therefore possible to create your own class loader without understanding the finer details of the Java Virtual Machine.
-Every Java class loader has a parent class loader, defined when a new class loader is instantiated or set to the virtual machine's system default class loader.
+It is therefore possible to create a custom class loader without understanding the finer details of the Java Virtual Machine.
+Apart from the Bootstrap class loader, every Java class loader has a parent class loader.
+The parent class loader is defined when a new class loader is instantiated or set to the virtual machine's system default class loader.

 This makes it possible (for example):